openziti/ziti/doc/002-local-dev.md

 ./build/ziti-router version
 ```

-## Crossbuilds

-When you push to your repo fork then GitHub Actions will automatically crossbuild for several OSs and CPU architectures.
-You'll then be able to download the built artifacts from the GitHub UI.
-The easiest way to crossbuild the Linux exectuables locally is to build and run the crossbuild container.
-Please refer to [the crossbuild container README](../Dockerfile.linux-build.README) for those steps.
-For hints on crossbuilding for MacOS and Windows see [the main GitHub Actions workflow](../.github/workflows/main.yml) which defines the steps that are run when you push to GitHub.

 ## Run a Local Ziti Stack

 Let's get a local Ziti stack up and running now that you have built and installed all the Ziti apps in this repo.